coldnight/parameter/README.rst

 and ugly.
 So this libary let you get and check HTTP parameters like use ORM:

-You define the parameters in a class, and then use the instance of the class to pass to a function and someting else.
+You define the parameters in a class, and then use the instance of the class to pass to a function and something else.

 Without parameter
 ------------------